 - The Bonds will be dated their date of delivery. - The Bonds will be registered under the book-entry only system of The Depository Trust Company ("DTC").
-Purchasers of the Bonds will not receive certificates evidencing the Bonds. - Interest on the Bonds will be payable quarterly on each July 1, October 1, January 1, and April 1, commencing on April 1, 2011. - The Bonds will be subject to redemption, commencing on July 1, 2020, as described herein.
-See Mandatory Redemption and Optional Redemption under THE BONDS for more information. - Upon the occurrence of an Extraordinary Event the Authority may choose to redeem the Bonds at par.
-See Extraordinary Redemption under THE BONDS for more information. - The inside cover page contains information concerning the maturity, interest rate and price of the Bonds. - Prospective investors should consider the information appearing under INVESTMENT CONSIDERATIONS before making an investment decision. - In the opinion of Special Puerto Rico Tax Counsel, as described herein, under existing statutes the Bonds, and the interest thereon, are exempt from Commonwealth of Puerto Rico income, municipal license and property taxes.
-Under most circumstances, interest on the Bonds will be exempt from United States Federal income taxation to (i) individuals who are bona fide residents of Puerto Rico during the entire taxable year in which such interest is received and (ii) Puerto Rico corporations.
-The Bonds are not otherwise exempt from United States Federal income taxation.
-See TAX MATTERS herein. - The Authority expects that the Bonds will be available for delivery to DTC on or about December 29, 2010. - The issuance of the Bonds and the purchase of the Bonds by the Underwriters are subject to the approval of legality by Nixon Peabody LLP, Bond Counsel, and certain other conditions.
-O'Neill & Borges, San Juan, Puerto Rico, will pass upon certain legal matters for the Underwriters and will act as Special Puerto Rico Tax Counsel.
+Purchasers of the Bonds will not receive certificates evidencing the Bonds. - Interest on the Bonds will be payable on January 1, 2011 and on each July 1 and January 1 thereafter. - The Bonds will be subject to redemption, commencing on July 1, 2020 (July 1, 2015 in the case of the Bonds maturing on July 1, 2022 bearing an interest rate of 3.75%, July 1, 2023 bearing an interest rate of 3.625%, July 1, 2023 bearing an interest rate of 3.875% and July 1, 2024), as described herein. - The inside cover page contains information concerning the maturity schedule, interest rates and prices or yields of the Bonds. - The scheduled payment of principal of and interest on the Bonds maturing July 1, 2023 bearing an interest rate of 5% with a par amount of \$7,725,000, July 1, 2023 bearing an interest rate of 3.625% and July 1, 2024 (the "Insured Bonds"), when due will be guaranteed under an insurance policy to be issued concurrently with the delivery of the Insured Bonds by Assured Guaranty Municipal Corp. (formerly known as Financial Security Assurance Inc.), as indicated on the inside cover of this Official Statement. - Prospective investors should consider the information appearing under INVESTMENT CONSIDERATIONS before making an investment decision. - In the opinion of Bond Counsel, under existing law and assuming compliance with the tax covenants described herein, and the accuracy of certain representations and certifications made by the Authority, interest on the Bonds is excluded from gross income for Federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code").
+Bond Counsel is also of the opinion that such interest is not treated as a preference item in calculating the alternative minimum tax imposed under the Code with respect to individuals and corporations.
+Interest on the Bonds is, however, included in the adjusted current earnings of certain corporations for purposes of computing the alternative minimum tax imposed on such corporations.
+Bond Counsel is further of the opinion that interest on the Bonds is exempt from state, Commonwealth and local income taxation.
+See TAX MATTERS herein. - The Authority expects that the Bonds will be available for delivery to DTC on or about October 14, 2010. - The issuance of the Bonds and the purchase of the Bonds by the Underwriters are subject to the approval of legality by Nixon Peabody LLP, Bond Counsel, and certain other conditions.
+Pietrantoni Méndez & Alvarez LLP, San Juan, Puerto Rico, will pass upon certain legal matters for the Underwriters.